SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *Aha!*

-Pinkie took the cardboard to the ponnequin, she slid the cardboard behind the fabric, positioning it so it formed a triangle shaped outline.
+Pinkie took the cardboard to the ponnequin, she slid the cardboard behind the fabric, positioning it, so it formed a triangle shaped outline.

 "Can you hold this?"
 Pinkie asked.